 Mayor Gainey and his administration are excited to announce the relaunching of the My Brother's Keeper (MBK) initiative, a community-driven program aimed at fostering empowerment and support for black men and boys in need.
 MBK Pittsburgh wants to create a City where our black men and boys; are safe and free from violence, feel welcomed, see themselves in a positive manner, and have equitable access to opportunities that allow them to thrive.
 This initiative is a testament to Mayor Gainey’s commitment to building stronger communities and empowering our youth to be leaders by placing them on a pathway to prosperity.

 Read the full My Brothers Keeper Action Plan below:

-MBK PAC enhances its role as a local leader and coordinator when it connects with stakeholders, funders, partners, and policy makers.
-Moveover, burgeoning regional and national relationships may also attract additional investment for the initiative as a whole or for individual partner organizations.
+MBK Pittsburgh enhances its role as a local leader and coordinator when it connects with stakeholders, funders, partners, and policy makers.
+Moreover, burgeoning regional and national relationships may also attract additional investment for the initiative as a whole or for individual partner organizations.

 The following strategic initiatives received the highest marks during the planning process (listed in descending order of identified importance):

 When the heartbeat activities and strategic initiatives are combined, they will create a consistent flow of activity that will help raise the visibility of MBK Pittsburgh, increase collaboration between partner organizations, and, most importantly, increase opportunities for boys and young men of color in the Pittsburgh region.